Uniformizer of the False Tate Curve Extension of $\mathbb{Q}_p$: Introduction

 is a uniformizer of $K_{2,1}$. \item For $m\geq 2$, the element

 is a uniformizer of $K_{2,m}$. \end{enumerate} \end{theorem*}

-\begin{remark} If one can give the explicit formula for the second $\aleph_0$-coefficients of canonical expansion of the $p^n$-th primitive root of unity in $\mathbb{L}_p$, then it is possible that our strategy can go further to find a uniformizer in more general case. \end{remark}
+\begin{remark} If one can give the explicit formula for the second $\aleph_0$ terms of the canonical expansion of the $p^n$-th primitive root of unity in $\bbL_p$, then it is possible that our strategy can go further to find a uniformizer in more general cases. \end{remark}